-Making oftentimes involves large and ambitious group projects that necessitate close collaboration and clear communication with peers and adults.
-This emphasis on communication and collaboration is another core area of the P21 Framework.
-For the purposes of our survey, we identified two of many areas of communication and collaboration to see how well they resonated with makerspaces, including (a) articulating thoughts and ideas effectively using oral, written, and nonverbal communication skills in a variety of forms and contexts; and (b) assuming shared responsibility for collaborative work and valuing the individual contributions made by each team member.
-Table 4 displays the frequencies sites reported for each of these two targeted skills.
-Again, about half of the sites stated that they cultivated both targeted communication and collaboration skills multiple times
+TABLE 4 (BOTTOM): Frequency of Sites Reporting Engagement in 21st-Century Communication and Collaboration Skills and collaboration to see how well they resonated with makerspaces, including (a) articulating thoughts and ideas effectively using oral, written, and nonverbal communication skills in a variety of forms and contexts and (b) assuming shared responsibility for collaborative work and valuing the individual contributions made by each team member.
+Table 4 (previous page) displays the frequencies sites reported for each of these two targeted skills.
+Again, about half of the sites stated that they cultivated both targeted communication and collaboration skills multiple times per week, demonstrating a high degree of alignment between this set of 21st-century skills and the goals and aims of the surveyed makerspaces.